kedro-org/kedro/docs/source/starters/new_project_tools.md

 kedro new --tools=<your tool selection>
 ```

 To specify your desired tools you must provide them by name as a comma separated list, for example `--tools=lint,test,viz`.
-The following tools are available for selection: lint, test, log, docs, data, pyspark, and viz.
+The following tools are available for selection: `lint`, `test`, `log`, `docs`, `data`, `pyspark`, and `viz`.

 A list of available tools can also be accessed by running `kedro new --help`

 ![cli-output.jpg](IMAGE RESOURCE PLACEHOLDER)

-Providing your tool configuration in the command line will skip the tool selection prompt as part of the project creation wizard.
-The other prompts, for project name and example code, can be skipped by the flags `--name` and `--example` respectively.
+### Example code

-### `kedro new --example=`
+In the final step you are asked whether you want to populate the project with an example pipeline.
+Further information about this pipeline is below in [Example pipeline](#example-pipeline).

 You can add the example pipeline to your new project as follows: